NeotropicSAS/kuwaiba-docs/user/en/src/physical/physcon/README.md

 [basic-actions]: #basic-actions
 [advanced-actions]: #advanced-actions
 [views]: #views
-[object-options-panel]: ../../navman/index.html#object-options-panel
+[object-options-panel]: ../../navigation/navman/index.html#object-options-panel

 For this example, the tools enabled by this module will be used.
-Using the [navigation module](../../navman/index.html), a city and two manholes are created, which will store splice box each.
+Using the [navigation module][navman], a city and two manholes are created, which will store splice box each.

+[navman]: ../../navigation/navman/index.html

 | ![New city][figure-7] |
 |:--:|